You Earned a Ticket!

 Long ago, throughout the United States, property owners substantially shouldered the cost of local schools by paying local taxes based on the value of their property.

 Over time, however, property owners demanded change, especially through Proposition 13, which Lesson 8.4 will explain.
-In California today the funds to operate public schools come from a mix of sources that includes property taxes, but property taxes are no longer the main source.
+In California, property taxes are no longer the main source of revenue for most public schools.

-Property taxes pay for many local functions of government, and county auditors play a key role in divvying up the money.
-It can get messy, and schools have not always received their due slice.
-It’s a weedy issue, but if you feel like following it look for news about Educational Revenue Augmentation Funds (ERAF).
+Property taxes are the revenue source for many local government functions, and county auditors play a key role in divvying up the money.
+It can get messy, and school districts have not always received their due slice.
+It's a weedy issue, but if you feel like following it, look for news about Educational Revenue Augmentation Funds (ERAF).

 How much do schools get from state income taxes?